 - Recreational activities — Does the school offer other activities that might interest you, such as sports, clubs, or a school newspaper?

 Some of these factors may be more important to you than others.
 Feel free to customize this list to reflect what is most important to you in a school.

 Applying to Schools in Canada

 Once you’ve narrowed down your list, the next step is to start putting together your applications.
 All schools in Canada will have different application requirements, so it is important to find each school’s requirements to apply, as well as language requirements for English or French.

 Schools to Consider

 Canada does not have an official university ranking system.
 You may find ranking published in magazines or newspapers, but these are not official, and many universities do not participate in these rankings.
 This makes it difficult to determine if these rankings are accurate.

-However, here are ten Canadian colleges and universities you may want to consider:
+However, here are a few Canadian colleges and universities you may want to consider: